-This reverse KILL mod is not necessary on the new DD-6 pedal, as it can get 100% wet (delay) in reverse mode.
+This reverse KILL mod is not necessary on the new DD-6 or DD-7 pedals, as it can get 100% wet (delay) in reverse mode.

 This Modification requires removal of tiny sesame seed sized surface mount resistors so it is not a mod you can do yourself.
 It requires drilling a hole for the KILL switch so it is not an easy mod to undo.
 But in the standard mode it functions EXACTLY like before so really no need to undo it even if you never use the KILL mode. if you don't want us to inscribe the KILL mark on the pedal just let us know when you send in the pedal.

 We are now offering the high cut or kill switch mods for $55.
 Please fill out the DD-5 and DD-6 MOD FORM by clicking on the form on the left, to send in with your pedal.
 It explains shipping, payment, etc. Press here for an artistic close-up photo of the kill switch area, taken by a customer.